zkemail/docusaurus/docs/generic-relayer/command-templates.md

-# Creating Command Templates
+# Command Templates

 Command templates are a crucial part of integrating the ZK Email Generic Relayer into your smart contracts.
 They define the structure of commands that can be sent via email and subsequently processed on-chain.
-This guide will help you understand how to create custom command templates and integrate them into any smart contract, enabling you to harness the power of email-driven blockchain interactions.

 ## Understanding Command Templates